‘The Good Place’ Star Jameela Jamil Slams ‘Incredibly Fat Phobic’ Parents

 “Instead of practicing body positivity, I practice body neutrality…I constantly thank my body for what it does for me.”

-The actor says that she is grateful for the physique she has, and is focused on how the body repairs itself, gets her to where she wants to go, and it deserves respect.
-Jamil believes it’s about time that people stop shaming others for their body shape and type and start instead practicing acceptance that people come in all shapes and sizes.
+The actor says that she is grateful for the physique she has and is focused on how the body repairs itself, gets her to where she wants to go, and it deserves respect.
+Jamil believes it’s about time that people stop shaming others for their body shape and type, and start instead practicing acceptance that people come in all shapes and sizes.

 Jamil has become well-known in the U.S. for her role in the popular series The Good Place, where she plays Tahani, according to The Inquisitr.
 The series is in its last season on NBC, and while the cast is sad to see it end, they think the time is right to wrap things up while they are on top.

-D’Arcy Carden, who plays the robot, Janet in the series shared that leaving the show feels like a breakup, and she can’t be sure that she will ever be able to work with such a great group of people ever again.
+D’Arcy Carden, who plays the robot Janet in the series, shared that leaving the show feels like a breakup, and she can’t be sure that she will ever be able to work with such a great group of people ever again.